 Easy Apple Crisp

-I’ve made this same apple crisp recipe for years and years.
+I’ve made this same Apple Crisp Recipe for years and years.
 Then I started playing around with different fruit and it’s wonderful with peaches or even a mixture of berries!
 Just remember to serve this tasty Apple Dessert with a scoop of ice cream!

 Why You Should Make